-We’ve been fans of Tortuga backpacks.
+We’ve been fans of Tortuga backpacks for a long time.
 Released in October of 2016, the Tortuga Outbreaker is the latest evolution of their main travel backpack.
-That’s why I was excited to get my hands on Tortuga Outbreaker so I could give it a full review.
+That’s why I was excited to get my hands on the Tortuga Outbreaker so I could give it a full review.

 Like its predecessors, the Tortuga Outbreaker Backpack is different because all of its features are geared toward the urban traveler.
 It’s much more streamlined and less conspicuous than the typical bright colored hiking bag.
 I can see myself wearing this in cities like London or Paris and not feeling totally out of place.

 Update: We first reviewed the Tortuga Outbreaker back in November of 2016.
 Since then we’ve taken it on a handful of overseas trips (and even loaned it to a friend who took it on a two-week trip through Peru) and the bag is still holding up well with minimal visible wear.

 Tortuga Outbreaker Backpack Features and Review

 Ok, let’s get started on our review for the Outbreaker 45L.

 The Outbreaker comes in two sizes — 35L and 45L.

 The 35L is designed to be carry-on sized for even the strictest budget airlines (like Ryanair, etc.).

 The 45L is technically too large for some budget airlines but not others.
 You’ll want to check with the specific airlines — not all airlines pay attention to the physical size but many will weigh the bag.

 - Laptop: Up to 17″